MohanGuo/Equivariant_Diffusion/blogpost.md

 ### JAX EDM Results

-Unfortunately we are still running these results.
+Although we are still running our implementation since the limitation of time and computational resources, we have some interesting findings.

 The general trend of results is:
-The Jax model trains (loss converges) our results are not as good as pytorch results.
-We've not yet checked with enough epochs.
-If there is a small / medium difference, it might be due to differences in optimizers.
-If there is a large difference, we might have a bug in our code.
+The Jax model trains (loss converges) although the initial loss is very large compared with pytorch loss.
+This might be due to the different initialization method as well as randomization method in jax.
+Our results are not as good as pytorch results.
+We've not yet checked with enough epochs due to the limitation of computational resources and time.
+More metric is waiting to be evaluated.

 Jax (with jit) is much faster than Jax (without jit), but takes about 50% longer than pytorch.

+The epoch time decreases with training, which means jitting does speeding up the computation.
-We had expected that the Jitted model would be faster than the Pytorch model.
+However, we had expected that the Jitted model would be faster than the Pytorch model.
 We cannot draw any overarching conclusions, as we have not finished optimizing our Jitted model.
 First, we believe we can reduce the amount of time spent on recompilation.
 Running the code with debug flag JAX_LOG_COMPILES=1, we found that a lot of time is spent recompiling, which we believe we can optimize.
 Moreover, we could parallelize our code better.
-Our code runs operations on batches of inputs (just as the original pytorch version did).
+Our code runs operations on batches of inputs
+(just as the original pytorch version did).
 We could change the code to run on single inputs, and then use jax.pmap to parallelize, which might result in better performance.
 There are also a number of smaller optimizations that we could make given time.
+Despite potential future improvements, this implementation shows promise for accelerating performance on larger molecules or datasets due to the characteristics of just-in-time compilation.

 <!-- For the sake of speed benchmarking, we ran the JAX, Jax with jitting and pytorch models using toy
 hyperparameters, as reported in [].
 Because we have not finished fine-tuning our jax implementation, we decided